-(a) the Chairman of the Board of Directors;

-- (b) the CEO; - (c) the Directors who participate in the Board Committees (Audit Committee and Remuneration and Nomination Committee).
+- (i) the Chairman of the Board of Directors; - (ii) the CEO: - (iii) the Directors who participate in the Board Committees (Audit Committee, Remuneration and Nomination Committee and Sustainability Committee).

-The Directors (i) called upon to be members of the Remuneration and Nomination Committee and of the Audit Committee and (ii) appointed as Chairman of such Committees, shall receive an additional fixed compensation, commensurate with the work required from each of them in the performance of their aforesaid duties.
+The Non-Executive Directors (i) who are members of the Remuneration and Nomination Committee, the Audit Committee and the Sustainability Committee and (ii) who are appointed as Chairman of such Committees, shall receive an additional fixed compensation, commensurate with the commitment required from each of them in the performance of their aforesaid duties.

-Remuneration of the Chairman and CEO
+Remuneration of the Chairman and CEO.